bithir/gm-notes/README.md

 ### Translations
-This project exists on weblate - see https://weblate.foundryvtt-hub.com/projects/gm-notes/ To help contribute for via weblate, see https://weblate.foundryvtt-hub.com/
+This project exists on weblate - see https://weblate.foundryvtt-hub.com/projects/gm-notes/ To help contribute to GM Note via weblate, see https://weblate.foundryvtt-hub.com/

 Original French Translation by baktov#773, Japanese translation by Brother Sharp#6921